julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, December 31, 2024.
+Wednesday, January 01, 2025.
 Quote of the day:

-> "We can afford to lose money – even a lot of money.
-But we can’t afford to lose reputation – even a shred of reputation." - Warren Buffett
+> "In art as in love, instinct is enough." - Anatole France